hats-np/avis-imgv/README.md

 ## Planned Features

+- Allow to sort by name or date
 - Configurable shortcuts
 - Right click context menu with actions based on user configuration.
 For example running a bash script to copy the image with xclip or wl-copy, add an xmp file with a rating or open raw file with the same name in darktable.
 - Shortcuts with actions based on user configuration with the exact same premisse as the context menu.